kubernetes/website/docs/user-guide/pods/index.md

 ## Durability of pods (or lack thereof)

-Pods aren't intended to be treated as durable [pets](https://blog.engineyard.com/2014/pets-vs-cattle).
+Pods aren't intended to be treated as durable [instances](https://blog.engineyard.com/2014/pets-vs-cattle).
 They won't survive scheduling failures, node failures, or other evictions, such as due to lack of resources, or in the case of node maintenance.

 In general, users shouldn't need to create pods directly.
-They should almost always use controllers (e.g., [replication controller](/docs/user-guide/replication-controller/)), even for singletons.
+They should almost always use controllers (e.g., [Deployments](/docs/user-guide/deployments/)), even for singletons.
 Controllers provide self-healing with a cluster scope, as well as replication and rollout management.

 The use of collective APIs as the primary user-facing primitive is relatively common among cluster scheduling systems, including [Borg](https://research.google.com/pubs/pub43438.html), [Marathon](https://mesosphere.github.io/marathon/docs/rest-api.html), [Aurora](http://aurora.apache.org/documentation/latest/configuration-reference/#job-schema), and [Tupperware](http://www.slideshare.net/Docker/aravindnarayanan-facebook140613153626phpapp02-37588997).